Understanding Mortgage Protection Insurance

 Coverage Amounts

-Mortgage protection insurance only covers the amount of your mortgage, while life insurance can cover much more.
+Mortgage protection insurance only covers the amount of your mortgage, while level term policy life insurance can cover much more.
 For example, if you have a $250,000 mortgage and a $500,000 life insurance policy, your family would only receive $250,000 if you died.
 Instead, they could use the other $250,000 from the life insurance policy for funeral expenses or living costs.

 Acceptance Rates